swcarpentry/shell-novice/episodes/02-filedir.md

 Knowing this much about files and directories,
 Nelle is ready to organize the files that the protein assay machine will create.

-First,
-she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).
-Inside that,
-she creates a directory called `data`, which will contains the data files from the assay machine.
+She creates a directory called `north-pacific-gyre` (to remind herself where the data came from), which will contain the data files from the assay machine, and her data processing scripts.

 Each of her physical samples is labelled according to her lab's convention